gleam-lang/website/book-src/tour/bit-strings.md

 <<3>>
 ```

-You can also specify a bit size using either the short hand or long form.
+You can also specify a bit size using either short hand or long form.

 ```gleam
 // These are the exact same value as above